“You're not going to take the highway? Are you out of your mind?”

 - Take a book–an engrossing book that you can really dive into and get lost in.
 How many times have you wished you had quiet, uninterrupted time to read?
 This will be that time.
 I picked up this one at the Killarney Provincial Park office: The Backroads of Ontario, so I could dream of future road trips.

 - Find as many opportunities as possible to get in, on, or around water.
-There is a reason the Group of Seven painted these landscapes and there is a reason that solo travelers recommend Water Destinations for a Happier You.
+There is a reason the Group of Seven painted these landscapes.

 - Enjoy as much local food as possible.
 On this trip, fresh-caught fish was the focus.
 Later in the growing season, I would have been looking for local fruit and vegetables.